4. North of Iberian Peninsula

 Day 6.
 Santiago de Compostela - Rias Bajas - Vigo - Porto (90 km ~ 56 miles)

 Breakfast, then transfer through the beautiful area of Rias Baixas (''lower rivers'').
-Rias Bajas is a set of largest estuaries in the area.
-The coastline of the province boasts three magnificent inlets surrounded by cliffs, islands, ports, hills, beaches and stunning landscapes that make it a perfect destination to visit.
+Rias Bajas is one of the largest estuaries in the area.
+The coastline of the province boasts three magnificent inlets surrounded by cliffs, islands, ports, hills, beaches, and stunning landscapes that make it a perfect destination to visit.
 On both the coast and inland, you’ll definitely enjoy unforgettable views.

-First stop - at a small town, called O Grove, in the Isle of Toja (Isla de la Toja - a small peninsula in the area).
+First stop: at a small town called O Grove in the Isle of Toja (Isla de la Toja, a small peninsula in the area).
 O Grove is a privileged location, a place that stands out for its history and traditional fishing.
-Highlights to see on your free time:
+Highlights to see in your free time:

-• Aldea dos Grobits Village - the ''Grobits'' are fictional creatures that, as the story tells, were living in the depths of the thermal waters in the Island of the Toja.
-On some special days, the soil of the well is transformed into water and the grobits rise up the well.
-They walk among the centenary pines, playing among them and when they are tired, they go to these houses to rest.
+• Aldea dos Grobits Village: the ''Grobits'' are fictional creatures that, as the story tells, were living in the depths of the thermal waters on the Island of the Toja.
+On some special days, the soil of the well is transformed into water, and the grobits rise up the well.
+They walk among the centenary pines, playing among them, and when they are tired, they go to these houses to rest.

-• O Grove beaches offer the ideal complement with international prestige.
-Starting from one of the most famous beaches for surfers, such as A Lanzada, we continue with recognized and appreciated sites such as ''Dogs beach''.
-The other beaches are: Pipas in Reboredo, Area Grande, Area da Cruz and Raeiros.
+• O Grove beaches offer the ideal complement to international prestige.
+Starting from one of the most famous beaches for surfers, such as A Lanzada, we continue with recognized and appreciated sites such as ''Dogs Beach''.
+The other beaches are Pipas in Reboredo, Area Grande, Area da Cruz, and Raeiros.
 Most of them have plenty of places to eat nearby and spectacular views.

-Later we will continue to Vigo and will stop for a free time in the city center, in the Old town.
+Later, we will continue to Vigo and stop for some free time in the city center, in the old town.

-• Vigo’s old-town is set on a slope that meets the estuary at the old port, with alleys that lead onto handsome arcaded squares like, for example, - Praza da Constitución.
-This is the part of the city where fishermen’s houses and grander buildings like plush townhouses, and the 19th-century church of Santa María were set side-by-side.
-Almost all were built with Galician granite, which gives the old-town a dignified atmosphere distinct from many Spanish old quarters.
-Many of the street names correspond to old trades, and in streets like Calle de las Ostras Rúa Cesteiros you can still find basket-weavers - the craft, locals were mastering for hundreds of years.
+• Vigo’s old town is set on a slope that meets the estuary at the old port, with alleys that lead onto handsome arcaded squares like, for example, Praza da Constitución.
+This is the part of the city where fishermen’s houses and grander buildings like plush townhouses and the 19th-century church of Santa María were set side-by-side.
+Almost all were built with Galician granite, which gives the old town a dignified atmosphere distinct from many Spanish old quarters.
+Many of the street names correspond to old trades, and in streets like Calle de las Ostras Rúa Cesteiros, you can still find basket-weavers—the craft that locals have been mastering for hundreds of years.

-Later we will cross the beautiful Minho river that also separates Spain and Portugal.
-Arrival to the second largest Portugese city of Porto (or Oporto - how locals pronounce).
-Accommodation and overnight.
+Later, we will cross the beautiful Minho River, which also separates Spain and Portugal.
+Arrival to the second-largest Portugese city of Porto (or Oporto, as the locals pronounce it) Accommodation and overnight.

 Day 7.
 Porto